Building Blocks of Successful Leadership

 One personal example of a leader who values effective leadership engagement is the President of Anderson University (AU).
 President John Pistole, former administrator of the Transportation Security Administration and former deputy director of the Federal Bureau of Investigation, took the place of former Anderson president John Edwards in 2015.

-President John Pistole, or as AU students affectionately call him PJP, was the President of AU for the duration of my undergraduate degree.
-One thing that always stood out was how he remembered my name and birthday.
-This courtesy was not only extended to me but to the entire student body.
+President John Pistole, or as AU students affectionately call him PJP.
+One thing that always stood out was how he remembers students by name.
 He diligently tried to learn every student’s name to foster a sense of kinship.
 Because of this engagement he has created relationships with the student body.

 What did this accomplish?
-In my opinion, it created trust and respect.
-As students, we felt that we had a personal connection to our university President.
-We trusted him to make the best decisions possible.
+It created trust and respect.
 Similarly, this is an example of how leaders’ behavior can have a positive impact on their leadership.

 Connection Between Leadership and Behavior